 - 1. Assume a current capacity of up to 2,350 FTMD students - 2.
-Address an expanded capacity for 2,700 FTMD students and also 3,000 FTMD - 3.
+Address an expanded capacity up to 3,000 FTMD - 3.
 Assume growth of continuing studies and graduate programs and their need for unique facilities - 4.
 Create distinct housing neighborhoods for 60% FTMD students living on campus - 5.
 Consider some transitional living accommodations, married, graduate family housing - 6.
 Create student gathering spaces and outdoor rooms that are adjacent to each facility - 7.
 Continue to develop a pedestrian-oriented campus with perimeter parking - 8.
 Delineate clear campus entrances and building sites for visitor-driven programs